 - Scroll to the bottom and click Team expiration to expand this box

-- Click the Renew now button at any point, and the expiry date will be extended two years into the future.
+If you wish, you can click the Renew now button at any point, and the expiry date will be manually extended two years into the future.